Information about the Australian Government Authorised Officer application process

 - Undergoing and successfully completing species capability assessments by a departmental veterinarian.
 The AAO must be capable of performing inspection in an operational environment to the required level on the species at which the applicant has identified in their application.

-- Passing a department–recognised AAO induction training course run by a Registered Training Organisation.
+- Attending an AAO induction training course run by a Registered Training Organisation.

-- Undergo a formal information session provided by a Registered Training Organisation or a departmental senior officer.
-The information session also includes an assessment that must be completed prior to signing a deed of obligations.
+- Participate in an information session provided by a Registered Training Organisation or a departmental senior officer.
+The information session also includes an assessment that must be completed.

 1. Application form

-latest version of the application form and send it to the department address located in section 19 of the form.
-Note that superseded versions of the form will not be accepted.
-The application form requires the applicant to provide information about
+Applicants must complete the latest version of the application form and send it to the department email address located on page 10 of the form.
+Note that old versions of the form will not be accepted.
+The application form requires the applicant to provide information about:

 - personal and contact details